Mentors

 The man shook suddenly and violently, then gathered himself together and went on.
 “I have very little to live for now, I guess, but God help me, I still love an all-nighter with an old friend, like this.”
 He laughed.
 “Or a new friend; sharing a bottle or two and brightening up the days remaining.”
 His mouth smiled but his eyes were shiny, and his lips quivered.

-“Yes,” Jay said, realizing as he said it that he wasn’t sure of his age, or anything else that should have mattered.
-(Was he that far gone?)
-But now, in this old guy’s room with warm alcohol doing its work deep down inside him, Jay let it all come out.
+But now, in this old guy’s room with the new warm alcohol doing its work deep down inside him, Jay let it all come out.
 A dam had broken - there was no stemming the flow.
 It was totally unexpected, and it took over an hour before he stopped and put his empty mug back on the bedside table,

 Jay tells Franklin everything, and Franklin listens intently to the troubled story: the father’s death; the mother’s broken heart; the end of the line for a happy young family… the desertion of the only child, the son.

 “Phew…” Franklin looked out the window when Jay stopped, and slowly wagged his head.
-“That’s a bitter pill.”
+“That’s a sad tale for such a young lad.”

 It took a minute for one of them to speak again.
 “Jay,” Franklin said.
 “I really and truly believe that when we humans cross paths on this lonely piece of space rock, whether through a brief encounter like this one, or a lifetime spent together like the lucky ones, we trade some elemental parts of our beings, our deep cores, with each other.
 We bond.
 We become partners with each other.”